zcash/zcash/src/snark/README.md

 [TOC]

 <!---
-  NOTE: the file you are reading is in Markdown format, which is is fairly readable directly, but can be converted into an HTML file with much nicer formatting.
+  NOTE: the file you are reading is in Markdown format, which is fairly readable directly, but can be converted into an HTML file with much nicer formatting.
   To do so, run "make doc" (this requires the python-markdown package) and view the resulting file README.html.
 Alternatively, view the latest HTML version at